-In a multitasking system, u-tasks loaded into memory must be prevented from executing code in common data areas as well as any of the privileged instructions designated for the exclusive use of the operating system (OS); e.g., input/output (I/O) and processor state change instructions.
+In a multitasking system, u-tasks loaded into memory must be prevented from executing code in common data areas as well as any of the privileged instructions designated for the exclusive use of the operating system; e.g., input/output (I/O) and processor state change instructions.
 Likewise, a u-task needs protection from other tasks that might attempt to interfere with its execution.
 The relocation/protection hardware provides this protection.

-Perkin-Elmer processors use one of two types of relocation/protection hardware.
-The Model 7/32, 8/32 and 3220 processors use the memory access controller (MAC); the Model 3205, 3210, 3230, 3240, 3250 and 3200MPS processors use the ; memory address translator (MAT).
+In a multitasking system, processors use one of three types of relocation/protection hardware.
+Models 7/32, 8/32 and 3220 Processors use the memory access controller (MAC); Models 3203, 3205, 3210, 3230(XP), 3240, 3250, 3230MPS, and 3260MPS use the memory address translator (MAT) and the 3280XP/MPS processor uses the virtual address translator (VAT).

 When a u-task is loaded into memory, the relocation/protection hardware automatically allocates the first relative address in the task's root segment to the task's first physical address in memory.
 To the programmer, the task appears to be loaded at location 0 in memory.
-Actually, the MAC or MAT maps a range of task logical addresses into the available physical memory addresses.
+Actually, the MAC, MAT or VAT maps a range of task logical addresses into the available physical memory addresses.
 Thus, any program address referred to during program execution is translated and relocated to the correct physical address before memory is accessed.

 The range of addresses mapped for each task make up the u-task logical address space.
-Figures 2-3 and 2-4 show how the Perkin-Elmer relocation/protection hardware maps the u-task address space into segments.
+Figures 2-3 and 2-4 show how the relocation/protection hardware maps the u-task address space into segments.
 As shown in Figure 2-3, each segment mapped by MAC starts on a 256-byte boundary.
 Up to a maximum of sixteen 64kb segments are allocated by MAC for each task, providing a maximum task address space of 1Mb.
 Each segment is further divided into 256 pages.
-A page is a set of 256 contiguous one-byte locations beginning on an even 256-byte boundary.
+A page is a set of 256 contiguous 1-byte locations beginning on an even 256-byte boundary.
 MAC locates the first address of each segment of the task on a 256-byte boundary; e.g., 00000, 10000, up to F0000.